 Growth Spurt or Baby Teeth?

-Between the ages of nine and 16 months, according to the ADA, the teeth to the right and left of the center incisors (also known as lateral incisors) develop, usually starting with the top teeth.
+Between the ages of nine and 16 months, according to the ADA, the teeth to the right and left of the central incisors (also known as lateral incisors) develop, usually starting with the top teeth.
 The first molars usually appear between 13 and 19 months, with the teeth between the lateral incisors and first molar (called canines or cuspids) coming in between 16 and 23 months.
 The last teeth to come in are the lower and upper second molars, between 23 and 33 months.